-POLICY STATEMENT WHAT THIS MEANS/REQUIRES POLICY GUIDELINES RELATED LEGIS. / POLICIES Policy 12 Lobby for the introduction and/ or expansion of passenger rail services New passenger rail services should be introduced and/or existing services expanded as passenger volumes increase.
+ESTABLISH AN INTEGRATED, CITYWIDE PUBLIC TRANSPORT SYSTEM THAT SUPPORTS THE ACCESSIBILITY GRID POLICY STATEMENT WHAT THIS MEANS/REQUIRES POLICY GUIDELINES RELATED LEGIS. / POLICIES Policy 12 Lobby for the introduction and/ or expansion of passenger rail services New passenger rail services should be introduced and/or existing services expanded as passenger volumes increase.
 Prioritised rail investments include: a new passenger rail link from Khayelitsha via Blue Downs to Kuils River; an improved passenger service on the Malmesbury railway line, with services between Fisantekraal and Kraaifontein as the first phase; and a new passenger service on the Atlantis railway line, with services between Du Noon and Cape Town as the first phase.
-City's Integrated Transport Plan 2006-2011 and Review (draft 2011) City's Rail Framework (draft 2011) Metrorail Western Cape Regional Rail Plan Update (drat 2009) Specific action(s) The City will engage with PRASA to prioritise improvements to the passenger rail service.
+(See Map 5.1) Specific action(s) The City will engage with PRASA to prioritise improvements to the passenger rail service.
+City's Integrated Transport Plan 2006-2011 and Review (draft 2011) City's Rail Framework (draft 2011) Metrorail Western Cape Regional Rail Plan Update (draft 2009)

-Policy 13 Include walking and cycling as essential components of land use planning The City will make walking and cycling in Cape Town an attractive modal choice by ensuring that safe and well maintained NMT infrastructure and facilities are provided.
-P13.1 When assessing development applications, NMT infrastructure should be considered as an essential component of the IPTN, and prioritised in the following locations: along routes with high pedestrian and cycle volumes; around public transport interchanges (bus and rail) and public facilities, such as schools, clinics, hospitals and parks; along activity routes and activity streets, along development routes, in civic precincts, and in urban and coastal nodes; and where there are sufficiently high pedestrian volumes to warrant the closure of roads, and the creation of pedestrian zones on a permanent basis (such as St George's Mall), and on a temporary basis (such as the fan walk to Cape Town Stadium). • City's Non-Motorised Transport Policy and Strategy (2005) Policy 14 Introduce parking policies to encourage use of the most context-specific and appropriate modal travel choice The City will introduce parking policies that: address the provision, management, control, enforcement and pricing of parking; set standards to influence vehicle usage to promote public transport; and manage parking supply by introducing parking ratios based on the available modes of public transport (proximity, frequency, quality), spatial planning objectives (nodes, corridors, routes) and socio-economic characteristics (car ownership levels).
-P14.1 Parking provision should be guided by the standards prescribed in the CTZS.
-Departures from the CTZS should be guided by the City's Parking Policy.
-P14.2 Consider reductions in parking requirements in urban nodes, mixed use areas, development corridors, activity routes, development routes, activity streets and other areas deemed to be well served by public transport in line with the relevant zoning scheme, the District SDPs and other applicable policies.
-P14.3 Encourage building design that provides a landscaped/active street level interface where the provision of ground floor parking cannot be avoided.
-P14.4 Exploit opportunities for underutilised parking areas to be used as parkand-ride facilities where accessible to public transport services.
-P14.5 Encourage the design of parking areas to alternative uses over time.
-P14.6 All parking areas and transport depots should comply with water-sensitive urban design (WSUD) principles.
-Cape Town Zoning Scheme (draft 2010) City's Parking Policy (draft 2011) City's Management of Urban Stormwater Impacts policy (2009)
+Include walking and cycling as essential components of land use planning

+The City will make walking and cycling in Cape Town an attractive modal choice by ensuring that safe and well maintained NMT infrastructure and facilities are provided.

+- P13.1 When assessing development applications, NMT infrastructure should be considered as an essential component of the IPTN, and prioritised in the following locations: - along routes with high pedestrian and cycle volumes; - around public transport interchanges (bus and rail) and public facilities, such as schools, clinics, hospitals and parks; - along activity routes and activity streets, along development routes, in civic precincts, and in urban and coastal nodes; and - where there are sufficiently high pedestrian volumes to warrant the closure of roads, and the creation of pedestrian zones on a permanent basis (such as St George's Mall), and on a temporary basis (such as the fan walk to Cape Town Stadium).

+City's Non-Motorised Transport Policy and Strategy (2005)

+Introduce parking policies to encourage use of the most context-specific and appropriate modal travel choice

+The City will introduce parking policies that:

+- address the provision, management, control, enforcement and pricing of parking; - set standards to influence vehicle usage to promote public transport; and - manage parking supply by introducing parking ratios based on the available modes of public transport (proximity, frequency, quality), spatial planning objectives (nodes, corridors, routes) and socio-economic characteristics (car ownership levels). - P14.1 Parking provision should be guided by the standards prescribed in the CTZS.
+Departures from the CTZS should be guided by the City's Parking Policy. - P14.2 Consider reductions in parking requirements in urban nodes, mixed use areas, development corridors, activity routes, development routes, activity streets and other areas deemed to be well served by public transport in line with the relevant zoning scheme, the District SDPs and other applicable policies. - P14.3 Encourage building design that provides a landscaped/active street level interface where the provision of ground floor parking cannot be avoided. - P14.4 Exploit opportunities for underutilised parking areas to be used as parkand-ride facilities where accessible to public transport services. - P14.5 Encourage the design of parking areas to be sufficiently flexible to allow for conversion of parking areas to alternative uses over time. - P14.6 All parking areas and transport depots should comply with water-sensitive urban design (WSUD) principles.

+- Cape Town Zoning Scheme (draft 2010)

+- City's Parking Policy (draft 2011)

+- City's Management of Urban Stormwater Impacts policy (2009)